tmo-ng/webdev-setup-tools-plugins/packages/webdev-setup-tools-npm-globals/README.md

 webdev-setup-tools-npm-globals
 ======================

-This package is the npm plugin for webdev-setup-tools module.
-Installs required npm modules for development.
+This is a plugin for the [`webdev-setup-tools `](https://github.com/tmo-ng/webdev-setup-tools).
+This plugin enables easy installation of nodejs global packages as defined in your projects package.json.

 ## Installing Npm Package

   npm install webdev-setup-tools-npm-globals --save

 ## Purpose
-To automate both the installation and updates of npm modules required by the current project.
+To automate both the installation and updates of global npm packages as required by your project.
-Additionally, to install the maximum compatible version of each module required by the current project using semantic version ranges provided for each module.
+Additionally, to install the maximum compatible version of each module required by your project using semantic version ranges provided for each module.

 ## Configuration

-This package should be installed in the node modules folder located in the root of the project folder.
-It determines the packages to install from the "web-dev-setup-tools" field in the package.json in the project root.
+This plugin determines the packages to install from the "web-dev-setup-tools" field in the package.json your project root.
 This field typically has the following syntax:

 ```sh